King Arthur in comics: World's Finest Comics

 In World's Finest Comics #42, comic figures Doc and Fatty travel back to King Arthur's court using a unique device called a "Time-Typer", which is basically a souped-up typewriter.
-Doc and Fatty meet the King and are told that they need to kill a dragon in order to earn a seat at the Round Table.
-They later pilot a robot dragon and attempt to scam King Arthur.
+Doc and Fatty meet the King and are told that they need to kill a dragon to earn a seat at the Round Table.
+They later pilot a robot dragon and attempt to scam Arthur.

-Green Arrow and Speedy travel to the jungle planet of Tropicus in World's Finest Comics #52; there Green Arrow meets both King Arthur and Daniel Boone in a story titled "A Sword, a Rifle and a Bow".
-Green Arrow, King Arthur and Daniel Boone are forced to duel in an alien arena against the best Tropican swordsmen, riflemen and archers.
-At the end of this implausible story, both heroes are inexplicably returned to Earth, as the capital city of Tropicus is destroyed by a volcanic eruption.
+Green Arrow and Speedy travel to the jungle planet of Tropicus in World's Finest #52; there Green Arrow meets both Arthur and Daniel Boone in a story titled "A Sword, a Rifle and a Bow".
+Green Arrow, Arthur, and Boone are forced to duel in an alien arena against numerous Tropican warriors.
+At the end of the story, both heroes are returned to Earth as the capital city of Tropicus is destroyed by a volcanic eruption.

-King Arthur also appears in World's Finest Comics #162, a story in which both Superman and Batman are dragged through time to Camelot through the use of a "Time Mist", by a race of nameless purple-skinned shapeshifting aliens, who trick Batman and Superman into helping them overthrow Camelot.
-The disguised aliens state that Arthur, Merlin and the Knights of the Round Table are actually alien impostors who have driven them away from Camelot.
-With their help, Arthur and the Knights are defeated; during the fight, Superman is stunned by King Arthur wielding Excalibur and Batman is wounded by Sir Galahad's magic spear.
-Batman and Superman later aid in their rescue when the deception is revealed (due to the alien King Arthur mentioning electricity) and with the help of the magically empowered knights' powers such as Sir Bors' ring of fire, Sir Bohart's super-speed, Sir Kay's cloak of invisibility and growing powers, Sir Lancelot's invulnerable armor, Gawain's belt that gives him super-strength and Merlin's magic spells, the aliens are ousted from Camelot.
-At the story's end, Superman and Batman are both knighted by King Arthur.
+Arthur also appears in World's Finest #162, a story in which both Superman and Batman are dragged through time to Camelot through the use of a "Time Mist", by a race of purple shapeshifting aliens, who trick Batman and Superman into helping them overthrow Camelot.
+The disguised aliens state that Arthur, Merlin and the Knights of the Round Table are alien impostors who have driven them away from Camelot.
+With their help, Arthur and the Knights are defeated; during the fight, Superman is stunned by Arthur wielding Excalibur and Batman is wounded by Sir Galahad's magic spear.
+Batman and Superman later aid in their rescue when the deception is revealed and with the help of the magically empowered knights' powers such as Sir Bors' ring of fire, Sir Bohart's super-speed, Sir Kay's cloak of invisibility and growing powers, Sir Lancelot's invulnerable armor, Gawain's belt that gives him superhuman strength, and Merlin's magic spells, the aliens are ousted from Camelot.
+At the story's end, Superman and Batman are both knighted by Arthur.

 Etrigan

 Arthur makes a tangential appearance in The Demon #1, a story where Merlin enlisted the demon Etrigan in the defense of Camelot, against the coming of Morgaine le Fey, her army of demons, and Arthur's son Mordred.
-Later, in The Demon (vol. 3) #16-20, Merlin set Sir Percival the Golden Knight to guard the Earthly exit from the Region Beyond, which is located in England.
-The Region Beyond is where King Arthur had Merlin banish all the dangerous mystical entities native to Great Britain.
+Later, in The Demon (vol. 3) #16-20, Merlin set Percival to guard the Region Beyond, where Merlin banished all the dangerous mystical entities native to Great Britain.